-Evidence on record shows that the Respondent was aware or should have been aware of the existence of the Complainant and of the rights of the Complainant on its earlier trademarks.
+The ArcelorMittal trademark enjoys long-standing continuous reputation worldwide.
+Such reputation, coupled with the evidence on record, shows that the Respondent was certainly aware of the existence of the Complainant and of the rights of the Complainant on the trademark.
 The Panel finds that the Respondent, by registering and using the disputed domain name has intentionally attracted internet users by creating a likelihood of confusion with the Complainant's trademark.